jsmesami/naovoce/API.md

 ### Delete Fruit [DELETE]

 Deleted fruit remains in the database.
-With "why_deleted" field you can specify the reason why you are deleting it.
+With `why_deleted` field you can specify the reason why you are deleting it.
 You should encourage users to do so, although it's optional.
 You can still GET the fruit to know the reason of deletion, but it no longer appears in listings.